davegill/wrf-coop/README.md

 Run ./test_010s.csh
 ```

-The correct usage would be to assign each test to a separate node:
+The correct usage would be to assign each test to a separate node.
 ```
 > date ; ( ./single.csh ; ./test_001s.csh ) >& output ; date
 ```